edwardgunning/UTS-FDA-Short-Course/README.md

   <john.warmenhoven@uts.edu.au>.

 - Queries about the course material should be sent to
-  <edward.gunning@pennmedicine.upenn.edu> with the subject line *“ISBS
+  <edward.gunning@pennmedicine.upenn.edu> with the subject line *“UTS
-  pre-conference workshop material”*.
+  FDA workshop material”*.

 ------------------------------------------------------------------------